Foreign policy of the Theodore Roosevelt administration: Panama Canal

 Secretary of State Hay and French diplomat Philippe-Jean Bunau-Varilla, who represented the Panamanian government, quickly negotiated the Hay–Bunau-Varilla Treaty.
 Signed on November 18, 1903, it established the Panama Canal Zone—over which the United States would exercise sovereignty—and insured the construction of an Atlantic to Pacific ship canal across the Isthmus of Panama.
 Panama sold the Canal Zone (consisting of the Panama Canal and an area generally extending 5 mi on each side of the centerline) to the United States for $10 million and a steadily increasing yearly sum.
 In February 1904, Roosevelt won Senate ratification of the treaty in a 66-to-14 vote.
 The Isthmian Canal Commission, supervised by Secretary of War Taft, was established to govern the zone and oversee the construction of the canal.
-Roosevelt appointed George Whitefield Davis as the first governor of the Panama Canal Zone and John Findley Wallace as the Chief Engineer of the canal project.
+Roosevelt appointed George Whitefield Davis as the first governor of the Panama Canal Zone and John Findley Wallace as the chief engineer of the canal project.
 When Wallace resigned in 1905, Roosevelt appointed John Frank Stevens, who built a railroad in the canal zone and initiated the construction of a lock canal.
 Stevens was replaced in 1907 by George Washington Goethals, who saw construction through to its completion.
 Roosevelt traveled to Panama in November 1906 to inspect progress on the canal, becoming the first sitting president to travel outside of the United States.

-Open Door in China?
+Open Door Policy

 Roosevelt kept McKinley's Secretary of State John Hay until his death in 1905.
 Hay took charge of China policy.
 His Open Door Note, sent in September, 1899, to the major European powers and Japan, proposed to keep China open to trade with all countries on an equal basis.
 It would keep any power from totally controlling China.
 It did not end the system of "treaty ports", especially Shanghai, which remained under the control of Western powers and where they transacted their export and import business.
 The Open Door policy was rooted in the desire of the government in Washington to pressure big business to invest in and trade with the supposedly huge Chinese markets.
 The policy won nominal support of all the rivals, and it also tapped the deep-seated sympathies of those who opposed imperialism by its policy pledging to protect China's sovereignty and territorial integrity from partition.
 It had almost no impact in actual practice.
 It had no legal standing or enforcement mechanism, and it did not lead to significant new American business activity.
 For example, multiple plans to build railways all failed.